icwells/compOncDB/README.md

 The start command will kill an existing process and start a new one.
 The stop command will kill an existing process.

 ## Usage
-Once compiled, the compOncDB program can be used by giving it a base command and the appropriate flags.
+Once compiled, the componcdb program can be used by giving it a base command and the appropriate flags.
 The program will prompt for a mysql password for the given username.

 Make sure the "comparativeOncology" database has been created in MySQL before running.

 ### Overview

-	compOncDB command {flags} {args...}
+	componcdb command {flags} {args...}

 	--help {command}	Show help {for given command}.
 	version			Prints version info and exits.